luickk/MlAstConcurrencyAnalyser/README.md

 # Concurrency analysis based on Ml training with run/compile time data

-The basic idea is to train a ML model, in a unsupervised self-testing environment, advanced patterns of concurrency issues.
+The basic idea is to train a ML model, in an unsupervised self-testing environment, advanced patterns of concurrency issues.
 The goal is to have it output a probability value for any given piece of SICCL(see below) code without being trained on a dataset.

 Note: Throwing Ml against NP complete problems is nothing new, in this case it's especially difficult because tripping a certain kind of concurrency issues can take a long time, which is suboptimal for Ml training.

 # Todo

 - [x] Approximating feasibility of the project
     - Creating an abstract formal language describing different concurrency configurations(from which a python program is generated) seems to be possible
     - Building a graph from compile and runtime data is possible and has been done by thread/ mem sanitizers (as real model input samples)
 - [x] Writing a simulation environment that generates a concurrent program from an SICCL like abstraction
 - [ ] Putting it all together....